lyannaliu/lyannaliu.github.io/descriptionofdata.md

 - Remastered/Remixes of the same song performed by the same artists are considered different tracks.
 - The same song performed by different artists are considered different tracks.
-- The same songs performed by the same artist in different albums are considered different tracks.

 The most obvious way to store a track was as a `namedtuple` with three properties - song, artist, and album.